Luke-Yost/fs-journal/quizzes/week04.md

 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+The purpose of encapsulation is to separate out code into different files that can only interact with each other through specifically designated ways.
+It is meant to be a constraint on what can be sent in and how those inputs are given to a encapsulated program, than a security feature of code.
+Although it does make files harder to mess with, its main purpose it to filter what is being sent in so that the inputs work with the code inside.
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
+A successful request response code will come in the form of some sort of 200s ok response.
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
+A 500 error is a internal server response error telling you it does not know how to handle the situation you sent to it.
 ```